-The UK has one of the lowest rates of breastfeeding globally and eight out of ten women stop breastfeeding prematurely.
+The UK has one of the lowest rates of breast/chestfeeding globally and eight out of ten women stop breast/chestfeeding prematurely.

 A fifth of parents cease nursing due to returning to work, but there is no legal restriction on continuing to nurse at work and no time limits on how long it should take.
 Research shows that flexibility and support from employers, plus access to a private room can assist parents to continue expressing milk or feeding their child.